freedesktop/amd-umr/doc/sphinx/source/vm_decoding.rst

 System Memory Access
 --------------------

+On newer kernels with a amdgpu_iomem debugfs entry system memory access to memory mapped to the GPU has been made easier.
+Additional modules (e.g., fmem) are no longer required.

-On common kernel configurations found in distributions the kernel flag STRICT_DEVMEM is set.
+On older kernels the fmem module might be required as on common kernel configurations found in distributions the kernel flag STRICT_DEVMEM is set.
 This restricts access to /dev/mem to the PCI device range which will inhibit the ability of umr to read memory pointed to by virtual page mappings (if the 'S' bit is set).

 Aside from rebuilding the kernel with the flag changed the other alternative is a third party device such as /dev/fmem found at: